Melbourne · pool surrounds

 Pool paving should be considered alongside planting, lighting, fencing, levels and outdoor entertaining.
 A pool deck that ignores how you move from kitchen to water to lawn rarely feels finished.

-Made By Mobbs designs and builds complete outdoor spaces—not isolated paving patches.
-We are most useful when you want the pool surround, garden and built elements to share one coherent idea rather than three competing trades.
+Made By Mobbs designs and builds whole outdoor spaces—not paving on its own.
+We’re most useful when you want pool surround, garden and built work to feel like one plan, not three separate trades.

 Real pricing still requires project context: access, demolition, engineering constraints and your material shortlist all move the number.
 Use the calculator for orientation, then organise a site visit when you are ready to assess the site properly.